kvs247/text-editor/README.md

 # Simple Text Editor

 This is a basic text editor application built by following a tutorial.
-It provides fundamental functionalities such as creating, opening, and saving text files.

 ## Features